gclancy121/message-board-frontend/README.md

 This is currently not anywhere close to done, *especially* in the styling.
 I'm focusing on the functionality over the look for now, but I will make this no longer look like it came from 1998.

+Changelog:
+For now, a changelog exists on LandingPage.js, so when you launch the server you should be able to see a changelog of what I've been working on recently.

 If you find any bugs in this software, please open an issue ticket on the github: https://github.com/gclancy121/message-board-frontend

 REQUIRED FOR THIS TO RUN PROPERLY: